Subprime mortgage crisis: Homeowner assistance

 Critics have argued that the case-by-case loan modification method is ineffective, with too few homeowners assisted relative to the number of foreclosures and with nearly 40% of those assisted homeowners again becoming delinquent within 8 months.
 In December 2008, the U.S. FDIC reported that more than half of mortgages modified during the first half of 2008 were delinquent again, in many cases because payments were not reduced or mortgage debt was not forgiven.
 This is further evidence that case-by-case loan modification is not effective as a policy tool.
-In February 2009, economists Nouriel Roubini and Mark Zandi recommended an "across the board" (systemic) reduction of mortgage principal balances by as much as 20–30%.
-Lowering the mortgage balance would help lower monthly payments and also address an estimated 20 million homeowners that may have a financial incentive to enter voluntary foreclosure because they are "underwater" (i.e. the mortgage balance is larger than the home value).
-A study by the Federal Reserve Bank of Boston indicated that banks were reluctant to modify loans.
+In February 2009, economists Nouriel Roubini and Mark Zandi (ignoring the impact on lenders, and the alternative advocated by others of providing the money to homeowners) recommended an "across the board" (systemic) reduction of mortgage principal balances by 20–30%.
+Lowering the mortgage balance would help lower monthly payments and also affect an estimated 20 million homeowners that may have a financial incentive to enter voluntary foreclosure because they are "underwater" (i.e. the mortgage balance is larger than the home value).
+A study by the Federal Reserve Bank of Boston indicated, however, that banks were reluctant to modify loans.
 Only 3% of seriously delinquent homeowners had their mortgage payments reduced during 2008.
 In addition, investors who held MBS and had a say in mortgage modifications had not been a significant impediment; the study found no difference in the rate of assistance whether the loans were controlled by the bank or by investors.
 Commenting on the study, economists Dean Baker and Paul Willen both advocated providing funds directly to homeowners instead of banks.

 The Los Angeles Times reported the results of a study that found homeowners with high credit scores at the time of entering the mortgage are 50% more likely to "strategically default" – abruptly and intentionally pull the plug and abandon the mortgage – compared with lower-scoring borrowers.
 Such strategic defaults were heavily concentrated in markets with the highest price declines.
 An estimated 588,000 strategic defaults occurred nationwide during 2008, more than double the total in 2007.
 They represented 18% of all serious delinquencies that extended for more than 60 days in the fourth quarter of 2008.